sit722-devops/week07/README.md

 ---
 ## 1. Fork the Repository

-Fork the provided repository to your own GitHub account.
+Log into GitHub, then go to this weeks repository [https://github.com/sit722-devops/week07](https://github.com/sit722-devops/week07) and __Fork__ this into your account.

 After forking the repository, clone your fork to your local machine.